 In implementing the school discipline policy, no student is to be discriminated against, harassed or victimised on any grounds as required by legislation.

 This policy is to be implemented consistent with Work Health and Safety (WHS) Policy obligations for ensuring a safe and healthy working and learning environment for staff, students and visitors at schools.

-All schools must develop and implement an Anti-bullying Plan consistent with the Bullying: Preventing and Responding to Student Bullying in Schools Policy
+All schools must develop and implement an Anti-bullying Plan consistent with the Bullying of Students – Prevention and Response Policy

 The school discipline policy may apply outside of school hours and off school premises where there is a clear and close connection between the school and the conduct of students.